When do I need to collect sales tax?

-If you operate in a destination-based state, then your tax rate is based on where your buyer is located (if you ship the item directly to their home).
+- If you operate in a destination-based state, then your tax rate is based on where your buyer is located (if you ship the item directly to their home).

-For a visual map that breaks down origin- and destination-based states, click here.
-To determine the exact tax rate for a specific address in your state, check out this awesome tool where you can look up sales tax by address.
+To determine the exact tax rate for a specific address in your state, check out our sales tax calculator where you can look up sales tax by address.

 When researching your state tax rates you may also come across a mention of the use tax, which is a type of excise tax that is often used for out-of-state purchases.
 The use tax is generally not the seller’s responsibility; in most cases is supposed be declared and filed by the purchaser in his or her home state.